theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ## Limitations

-As of right now, Visual Studio does not provide an API to override error tagging, so you will see the CSS directives (`@apply`, `@tailwind`, etc.) marked as errors.
+Visual Studio does not provide an API to override error tagging, so you will see the CSS directives (`@apply`, `@tailwind`, etc.) marked as errors.

 ## Bugs / Suggestions